 [Regulation 18D inserted in Gazette 31 Mar 2005 p.
 1038.]

 18E.
-Offence to give false information in application for employment with local government
+False information in application for CEO position, offence

 A person must not, in connection with an application for the position of CEO of a local government —

 (a) make a statement, or give any information, as to academic, or other tertiary level, qualifications held by the applicant that the person knows is false in a material particular; or